-Your Michigan church is important to your congregation and to the surrounding community.
-Michigan church insurance provides a specialized package of insurance coverage’s specifically designed for houses of worship and religious orginazations.
+Your Michigan church is vital to your congregation and the surrounding community.
+Michigan church insurance provides a specialized package of insurance coverages that protect houses of worship and religious organizations.

-One of the most important parts of church insurance is property coverage.
-The church insurance protection is important in covering either your building or the contents inside.
+One of the essential parts of church insurance is property coverage.
+The church insurance protection is vital in covering either your building or the contents inside.
 This coverage is critical if you rent or own the building in which you operate your church.

 Michigan Church Insurance Property Coverage

 Property coverage includes such items as your buildings, contents, signs, property in the open, and fences.
-Your policy will automatically include coverage for standard items, along with many non-standard items, such as the following:
+Your policy will automatically include coverage for standard items, along with any non-standard property, such as the following:

 - Equipment breakdown, including computers, boilers, and electrical equipment.

 Michigan Churches can purchase insurance plans that can help churches repair or replace property damaged or lost in a fire, theft, or wind storm.
 Usually, there will be two types of property protection coverage: market value and replacement cost.

 - Market value plans: usually come with a lower monthly premium and reimburse you for the damaged property’s depreciated value.